Subharchord: Background

 The first fully electronic compositions were written in Germany in the 1950s, influenced by musique concrète.
 In Germany, new music was composed and experiments conducted on electronic equipment that often came originally from physics labs or radio.
 Development in the German Democratic Republic (GDR) in the east and the Federal Republic of Germany (FRG) in the west differed considerably, as each state defined its own cultural policy.

 One result was that young artists and musicians, who saw themselves as the avant-garde, were valued and tolerated differently in the two states; it was easier for musicians in the West to remain independent and experiment without interference.
 For example, at the Studio for Electronic Music at the Westdeutscher Rundfunk (WDR) in Cologne, many new works were written by composers such as Herbert Eimert, Karlheinz Stockhausen, and Gottfried Michael Koenig.
 The publications that came out of the WDR studio found an international audience.
-Experiments with musical structures and technical innovations were also taking place in studios in Milan, the Rome, Eindhoven, Brussels, Gravesano, and New York.
+Experiments with musical structures and technical innovations were also taking place in studios in Milan, Rome, Eindhoven, Brussels, Gravesano, and New York.